CodePath-Android-Pod23/GroupProject/README.md

 * Forced Log-in -> Account creation if no log in is available
 * Genres selection screen (new users can select their favourite genres, or update their previous choices) -> Jumps to Recommendation Feed
-* Recommendation Feed -> Jumps to item details (books, movies etc.)
+* Recommendation Feed -> Jumps to item details (movies, books etc.)
-* People -> Jumps to user profile
+* Nearby -> Jumps to user profile
 * Profile/Setting -> Text field to modified (for user's own profile), Log-out option

 ## Wireframes